 When it comes to essential car components, your transmission ranks pretty high up there on the list.
 Your transmission is responsible for making sure that the right amount of power is delivered to your wheels when you’re driving.
-If it fails, you need to take care of it right away by seeking out dependable transmission repair in Cleveland.
+If it fails, you need to take care of it right away by seeking out dependable transmission repair in Cleveland, OH.

 Of course, the easiest way to avoid transmission repair is to know what causes a blown or broken transmission and learn what you can do to prevent it.
 Let’s look at some of the signs of a failing transmission, what can affect the life of your transmission and what to do if your transmission waves the white flag.

 5 Warning Signs Your Transmission Is Failing

 If you’re listening to your car — and you know what you’re looking for — there are warning signs that your transmission is in trouble.
 Here are five ways you can tell you need to have your transmission looked at.